 Accommodation: is in comfortable cabins with en-suite facilities.
 See full details here.
 Food: food on board is good, European cuisine, with a choice for most courses.
 There is a well stocked Bar, run by the crew's Hotel staff, who are efficient, courteous and very helpful.
 Walking: is generally light/moderate.
 An average level of fitness is required.
 On land you will be under the management of the Expedition Leader and his team, and must take note of their instructions, which are there for your safety and benefit.
 Weather: will be cold, though can be surprisingly warm and pleasant. we travel in late spring/early summer, though of course at this latitude bad weather is quite possible.
 Warm clothing is essential, though your large vessel offers more than adequate cover and heating.
 Daytime temperatures can be around 5 - 6'C .
 Insects: biting insects are not expected, though there will be flies on the boggy landscape.
 Little other insect life is expected.
 Group size: you will part of a ship's complement of over 100 clients.
 There is no restriction to how many of these will be Heatherlea/BBC Wildlife clients.
 Flights: from London are included.
 Local flights can be arranged from any airport linked to Oslo, though a price surcharge may apply.
 We will of course be happy to make personal arrangements for your convenience.
 Holiday Payment: is requested in three stages.

-STAGE 1: Deposit payment of £800pp secures your booking.
+STAGE 1: Deposit payment of £300pp secures your booking.
 Please note that all payments are non-refundable.
-We strongly recommend that you take appropriate personal Travel Insurance to cover the possibility of your cancellation.
+Please take appropriate personal Travel Insurance to cover the possibility of your cancellation.

 STAGE 3: Balance payment is required by Friday 1 March 2019.

-We need to take payment this way because of advance commitments to the vessel operators.
-Other than these payment terms, standard Heatherlea Terms and Conditions will apply to your booking.
+We need to take payment this way to meet our advance commitments to the vessel operators and to secure flights.
+Other than these payment terms, standard Heatherlea Terms and Conditions apply to your booking.
 Photography: Opportunities are good, particularly for bears, Walrus, some birds and above all scenery.
 Your leaders: Kevin Shaw, Ian Ford and Rob Jordan are the nominated Heatherlea Leaders, and a fourth will be appointed nearer the time.
 All are experienced Heatherlea guides, and we will also be joined by at least one member of the BBC Wildlife team.
 The voyage will be under the supervision a resident on-board Expedition Leader, plus crew naturalists of a very high standard.

 What's included in your holiday price: